fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 ### Wednesday, 11/06: Meanings of Nature
 - Keith H. Basso, _Wisdom Sits in Places_, 37--70.
 - Robert Moor, *On Trails: An Exploration* (London: Quarto, 2017), 161--202.
-[PDF](readings/on-trails.pdf)

 #### In class
 - Solve GitHub problems
-- Discussion of Essay Revision assignment DUE MONDAY.
+- Discussion of Essay Critiques DUE MONDAY (preview the [critique guide](critique-guide)), and (random) essay assignments

 ## Week 13/5

 ###  Monday 11/11: Urban Landscapes
-{% include alert.html class='danger' title='REVISIONS DUE TODAY' text="
+{% include alert.html class='danger' title='CRITIQUES DUE TODAY' text="
-- Complete essay revisions at the [Trails Repository](https://github.com/historic-trails/website).
-Be sure to review the [Essay Revision guidelines](http://trails.unm.edu/revision-guide).
+- Write and bring to class a 500-word critique of one of the essays.
+You should comment on aspects that work particularly well (that we might use as inspiration) as well as aspects that could use improvement.
+Everyone will take a turn presenting their critique (and walking us through the good and bad of the essay online).
+Be sure to use the [critique guide](critique-guide) for ideas about what to look out for.
 "%}

 - Dolores Hayden, _The Power of Place_, 44--78.